backdrop-contrib/photoswipe/README.md

 select 'Photoswipe' for the format of an image field.
 Then choose the settings for the node images and the photoswipe images.
 Multiple images will then be displayed as a gallery.
-An additional setting is provided to inhibit the gallery action but allowing the 'lightbox' type of display as for single images.
+An additional setting is provided that, if unchecked, prevents the gallery action but allows the 'lightbox' type of display as for single images.

 ### Single image in node
 Photoswipe can be used similarly for fields for single images within